 The health and safety of our community is our top priority during the novel coronavirus pandemic.
-With that, we’ve created guidelines for safe Hipcamping during COVID-19 that reflect the latest health and safety recommendations from the Centers for Disease Control and Prevention (CDC), outdoor recreation industry leaders, and our partners in rural communities.
+With that, we’ve created guidelines for safe Hipcamping during COVID-19 that reflect the latest health and safety recommendations from the Centers for Disease Control and Prevention (CDC) in the U.S., the Australian Government Department of Health, outdoor recreation industry leaders, and our partners in rural communities.

 We remain committed as ever to expanding access to the outdoors.
 Research shows that spending time outside has significant, positive effects on our immune systems and that enjoying nature is a key component of human health and wellness.
 As we adjust how we travel during COVID-19, it’s important that if you are able to venture outdoors, you do so responsibly.